-There is still a perception that psychometric tests are a pass or fail challenge but the reality is that if you are being interviewed for a job that demands certain skills and abilities, it is in your interests not to be selected if you do not have the desired aptitudes.
+There is still a perception that psychometric tests are a pass or fail challenge but the reality is that if you are being interviewed for a job that demands certain skills and abilities, it is in your interest not to be selected if you do not have the desired aptitudes.
 There is no such thing as a good or bad result because it is just a matter of fitting the right person to the right job, and is something that I believe should be used.
 The tests could also be tailored specifically to this industry by focusing on behavioural questions, such as looking at teamwork and how someone might interact on board with other crew members.

-If you are hiring crew of any level, you are likely to want to know if someone has a criminal record or a dubious past.
+If you are hiring a crew of any level, you are likely to want to know if someone has a criminal record or a dubious past.
 However, very few owners we work with utilise criminal-record checks, giving the impression that the industry could be taking unnecessary risks in the hiring processes when it comes to someone’s background.
 Is this not just as important as ensuring a crewmember’s CoC is present and up to date?
 Criminal-record checks as part of a thorough recruitment process are standard in many sectors, so why not in superyachts?

 Financial background checks are another grey area, but highly relevant for crew handling money, such as pursers.
 Would you want someone with a history of bad credit or bankruptcy to be in charge of the money on board?
 Would you be able to find this out from someone’s Facebook profile or past references?
 The answer to both these questions would be no. However, we rarely see financial checks in place or as part of the recruitment process.

 More stringent checks can obviously lead to further complexities in the hiring process, but the yacht sector must be prepared to evolve its ‘industry standard’ recruitment.
-The cruise industry is yachting’s closest comparative sector in leisure maritime, and has raised the bar in recent years when it comes to hiring, the checks it performs on its employees and the entire candidate experience.
-If the yachting industry was to learn from anywhere, cruise would be the place to go.
+The cruise industry is yachting’s closest comparative sector in leisure maritime and has raised the bar in recent years when it comes to hiring, the checks it performs on its employees and the entire candidate experience.
+If the yachting industry was to learn from anywhere, the cruise sector would be the place to go.